ncatlab/nlab-content/pages/6/5/8/2/22856/content.md

 ## Properties

-Genuine powers can be constructed in the expected way from the divided powers:
+Genuine powers can be constructed in the expected way from the divided powers.

 +-- {: .num_prop}
 ###### Proposition